jspecify/jspecify/docs/docs/start-here.md

 ### Then if you're *really* interested

-*   The [specification], written to be understood by owners of compilers and static analysis tools.
+*   The [specification][spec], written to be understood by owners of compilers and static analysis tools.
 Note that it's currently pretty old: it matches JSpecify 0.2.0, not 1.0.0.
 We're working on updating it.
 *   Our [wiki] has about 20 informal, non-normative articles on various topics
 *   Open [issues]